New Florida Legislation Went Into Effect July 01, 2013 Altering Several DUI Related Statutes

 The “waiver” is probably the most significant change because the decision to “waive” the Formal Review Hearing must be made, the Waiver form signed and filed, and the driver must sign up for DUI school, all within 10 days of the date of arrest.

 Therefore, it is important that the arrested person consult with an experienced Gainesville DUI attorney as soon as possible after the date of their arrest.
-Feel free to give me a call at 352 373 8000 or contact me on line.
+Feel free to give me a call at 800-373-8000 or contact me online.
 Consultations are always free and welcomed.
 We also offer a free, no obligation guide book, on Ways to Possibly Avoid a DUI Charge or Conviction in Alachua County.